49 Avenue 2 Mars, 3ème étage

 Bureau No 14

 Morocco is located in North Africa with a population of 35 million people.
-In 2018, the country’s GDP was $118.
-50 billion USD and per capita income was $3,357 USD.
+In 2019, the country’s GDP was $119 billion USD and per capita income was $3,204 USD.
 Overall, economic growth remains sluggish and below potential.
 Growth is largely dependent on the natural resources sector and impeded by low productivity.
-Morocco’s economy slowed down from 4.1% in 2017 to about 3% in 2018 and it is expected to decline further to 2.9% in 2019.
+Morocco’s economy slowed down from 4.1% in 2017 to about 3% in 2018 and declined further to 2.3% in 2019.
 Mining activities contributed the most to GDP in 2018, aside from agriculture.
-The decline in GDP growth is mainly attributed to the decline in primary sector value added.
-However, despite the decline in GDP, economic growth is projected to bounce back to close to 4.0% in 2020.
-This projected growth is expected to be driven by secondary and tertiary activities, foreign direct investment (FDI) in the automotive and aeronautic industries, and an expansion in services to businesses and households.
+The decline in GDP growth is mainly attributed to the decline in primary sector value-added.
+Along with the sluggish growth, unemployment remains an issue, the total unemployment rate was 9% in 2019, but higher for women, at 10.7%, and significantly higher for youths, both male and female, with rates above 22%.